EmmanuelOloke/frontendmentor-profile-card/README.md

 ## Built with

-- HTML5 markup
+- HTML5 markup.
-- CSS3 custom properties
+- CSS3 custom properties.
-- Flexbox
+- Flexbox.

 ## What I learned

-- Improved ability working with CSS Flexbox
+- Improved ability working with CSS Flexbox.
-- Explore CSS background positioning attribute to use two .svg images on the background
+- Explore CSS background positioning attribute to use two .svg images on the background.
+- Using [ul] and [li] with CSS Flexbox to achieve horizontal text display.
+- Reduce excessive use of [px] and [%].

 ## Continued Development